starfi5h/DSP_Mod_Support/MassRecipePaste/README.md

 ## Changelog

+v1.1.3 - Can now paste to the machines with the same recipe but different proliferator setting
 v1.1.2 - Adapt to game version 0.10.32.25700
 v1.1.1 - Fix KeyboardShortcut error in BepInEx version 5.4.22
 v1.1.0 - Add CommonAPI compat to enable custom keybind in game.